matrixswarm/matrixswarm/README.md

 - Write code like it’s a world being born

 You’re home.

+### 🧠 Discord Now Live — Join the MatrixSwarm

+The Swarm is no longer silent.

+Our Discord relay agent is online and responding.
+Come test the agents, submit lore, log a Codex entry, and witness the first autonomous system that talks back.

 Read `CONTRIBUTING.md`, clone the repo, and pick a mission.